sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added "ESNI only" setup to lighttpd build.
+Just to see if it's worth it.
+  (Though it was a good bit more work than I thought to get it working as it happened.)

 - Deployed lighttpd on defo.ie.
 Seems to work nicely, so we're out of the chewing gum and glue phase maybe:-)